FAQs

 Excess earwax can block the receiver, causing muffled sound.
 Gently clean both the hearing aid and your ears.
 If wax buildup is a recurring issue, ask your audiologist for cleaning advice or help.

+Not recommended to use hearing aid while swimming.
 Most hearing aids are not waterproof, so avoid wearing them while swimming or during heavy sweating.
 If you need to protect your hearing aid from moisture, use a drying kit or consult your audiologist for water-resistant options.
+Read More